 Students participate in VUMC training modules related to patient safety, hygiene practices, professional conduct, etc., at the beginning of their enrollment and at certain intervals during enrollment.
 The specific modules required by each program vary.
-Program sections of this catalog and/or program/student handbooks outline specific requirements for each program.
-All students are required to take at least the following modules:
+Program sections of this catalog and/or program/student handbooks outline specific required to take at least the following modules:

-- A. Safety Training Infection control, fire safety, and OHSA requirements - B. Standards of Conduct (AIDET) - C. HIPAA Regulations (Health Insurance Portability and Accountability Act)
+- A. Safety Training Infection control, fire safety, and OHSA requirements - B. Standards of Conduct (AIDET)

+C. HIPAA Regulations (Health Insurance Portability and Accountability Act)